 धन्यवाद (Dhanyavad)!
 Thanks!
 My sentiments then … and today, 46 years later.

-1. Most memorable except for the Thanksgiving, about a decade later, when one of my kids suddenly came down with the flu and threw up late at night in the back of our car en route to my in-laws’ home – a precursor to the whole family (except me) spending the entire weekend puking or in bed!
+1. Most memorable except for the Thanksgiving, about a decade later, when one of my kids suddenly came down with the flu and threw up late at night in the back of our car en route to my in-laws’ home – a precursor to the whole family (except me) spending the entire weekend puking or in bed with the flu!

 2. Pawarkheda is just a few miles north of Itarsi Junction, where the east-west railway line that links Kolkata (Calcutta) and Mumbai (Bombay) crosses the north-south line linking New Delhi and Chennai (Madras).

-4. I was the “assistant cross cultural coordinator,” whose job it was to explain Indian culture to these newbies from the perspective of an American who had just spent two years living in a village and becoming acculturated.
+4. I was the “assistant cross cultural coordinator,” whose job it was to explain Indian culture to these newbies from the perspective of an acculturated American who had just spent two years living in a village.
 I worked under the supervision of an Indian gentleman, Chaudhuri ji (I no longer recall his first name), who was wonderfully equipped to explain the local culture from an Indian perspective.
-I also persuaded the team to allow me to conduct some dirt-under-the-fingernails training in agriculture, based on the practical experience that I’d picked up, working in Rajnagar, of the way Indian farmers sow and fertilize seed.
+I also persuaded the training director to allow me to conduct some dirt-under-the-fingernails training in agriculture, based on the practical experience that I’d picked up, working in Rajnagar, of the way Indian farmers sow and fertilize seed.